Writers Write creates and shares writing resources. In this post, we look at how you can keep the momentum going as a novelist.

-And then there is ship’s wheel – like you would find on a galleon or pirate ship – and a magical compass.
+And then there is a ship’s wheel – like you would find on a galleon or pirate ship – and a magical compass.
 If I stand behind this wheel, it can take me anywhere in time or history.

 I can visit Kenya in the 40s, or go to New York in the present day.
 I try to capture what these places would be like with my senses – touch, taste, smell.
-Finding places in my mind that excite will lead me to the right research materials.
+Finding places in my mind that excite me will lead me to the right research materials.

 You can create your imagination room.
 It doesn’t have to be a room.
 It can be a bewitched tree, or a robot, anything you like.
-The idea to have something you can visualise, a place where your imagination lives.
+The idea is to have something you can visualise, a place where your imagination lives.

 5 Quick Hacks